Insure vs Ensure: What’s the Difference? (With Examples)

 - Steps to ensure: We’re taking steps to ensure quality control.

-- You want to make sure something happens, especially in writing, instructions, or planning
+Use “ensure” when: You’re talking about guaranteeing an outcome; you want to make sure something happens, especially in writing, instructions, or planning.

 Insure vs Ensure in Business and Everyday Use